trampgeek/moodle-qtype_coderunner/README.md

 and `<moodlehome>/question/behaviour` directories to the `<moodlehome>/local/CodeRunner/CodeRunner`
 and `<moodlehome>/local/CodeRunner/adaptive_adapted_for_coderunner` directories
 respectively.
 There should also be a symbolic link from `local/Twig` to `local/CodeRunner/Twig`.
-These can all be set up by hand if desired but read the install script to see exactly what was expected.
+These can all be set up by hand if desired; read the install script to see exactly what was expected.

 ### Installing the Liu sandbox